GracianMaseko/alx-system_engineering-devops/0x02-shell_redirections/README.md

-The current and parent directories should not be taken into account Hidden directories should be counted ls -t | head: displays the 10 newest files in the current directory.
+The current and parent directories should not be taken into account Hidden directories should be counted ls -t | head: displays the 10 newest files in the current directory. sort | uniq -u: takes a list of words as input and prints only words that appear exactly once